-- 1. Support efforts to fund and strengthen invasive pest and disease prevention and eradication programs and inspections that safeguard agricultural resources including actions to provide crop insurance and indemnification to growers who experience losses due to pest quarantines and regulatory restrictions. - 2.
+- Support efforts to fund and strengthen invasive pest and disease prevention and eradication programs and inspections that safeguard agricultural resources including actions to provide crop insurance and indemnification to growers who experience losses due to pest quarantines and regulatory restrictions. - 2.
 Support legislation reducing redundant enforcement of aquatic herbicide/pesticide use under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the Clean Water Act. - 3.
 Support equitable cost-share funding for County-USDA Wildlife Services cooperative agreements. - 4.
-Support efforts to enhance and protect the County's farm gate, including, but not limited to, resources for producers to adopt climate resilient agricultural practices and technologies, inclusion of agricultural and working lands in climate change policies and strategies, market expansion, development of local food systems and full mitigation of agricultural and other economic impacts associated with habitat restoration efforts. - 5.
-Support funding for local mapping of flood hazard and sea level rise impact areas and advocate for the US Army Corps of Engineers and other federal agencies to protect the County from these hazards. - 6.
+Support efforts to enhance and protect the County's farm gate, including, but not limited to, resources for producers to adopt climate resilient agricultural practices and technologies, inclusion of agricultural and working lands in climate change policies and strategies, market expansion, development of local food systems and full mitigation of agricultural and other economic impacts associated with habitat restoration efforts. - Support funding for local mapping of flood hazard and sea level rise impact areas and advocate for the US Army Corps of Engineers and other federal agencies to protect the County from these hazards. - 6.
 Support legislation allowing specialty crop growers to participate in crop insurance programs and expansion and affordability of crop insurance programs.

-Support USDA's Pandemic Assistance for Producers initiative and similar programs to aid the agricultural industry in COVID-19 pandemic recovery efforts including market expansion, trade facilitation and regulatory compliance. - 7.
-Support USDA programs that provide emergency assistance and relief to agricultural producers who have suffered crop and livestock losses due to natural disasters. - 8.
+- Support USDA's Pandemic Assistance for Producers initiative and similar programs to aid the Ag industry in COVID 19 recovery efforts including market expansion, trade facilitation and regulatory compliance. - 8-7.
+Support USDA programs that provide emergency assistance and relief to agricultural producers who have suffered crop and livestock losses due to natural disasters. - 9-8.
 Support actions to resolve congestion at California ports to facilitate export and trade of agricultural products. - 9.
-Support funding and incentives for water conservation and smart growth including sustainable development and green infrastructure, stormwater capture, groundwater recharge, recycled water reuse, drought management and other conservation measures.
+Support funding and incentives for water conservation and smart growth including sustainable development and green infrastructure, stormwater capture, groundwater recharge, recycled water reuse, drought management and other conservation measures. - Support funding for water system infrastructure improvements to include fire suppression for unincorporated areas and local communities. - 10.11.
+Support efforts to protect Solano County water supplies including invasive aquatic species prevention programs, abandoned and derelict vessel removal, and other actions to protect water quality.